Glovo/gitops-basics-workshop/README.md

 2. Push your changes and check Argo Rollouts again
 3. You may check a new deployment by changing any resource

-#### Custom Headers
+#### Custom Headers (**NOT COMPATIBLE WITH WORKSHOP**)
 One last case we want to portrait is Custom Headers.
 In some cases, instead of progressively redirect traffic you may wanna target something specifically. e.g a country, mobile users...

+This features only works with actual traffic with either Istio or ALB Controller as supported systems.
+If you have access to those, you can try this section of the workshop.
+It won't work in local.

-To do this, we have the option to pass the new version setting a Custom Header, this way if the app requests with that header, the new version of our application will receive the request.
+Let's pass the new version setting a Custom Header, this way if the app requests with that header, the new version of our application will receive the request.

-1. Lets set our steps to the following:
+1. Set our steps to the following:
 ```
 strategy:
   canary: